 Best of the best: Real-World Team Building

 Instead of yet another so-called group bonding activity, teammates attend a customized, real-world Right-Minded team-building workshop, This workshop, using 12 necessary steps, is designed specifically to meet their real-world needs.

 Above all, the 12 steps are, by far, one of the most successful characteristics of effective team building.

 In this workshop, team members discuss and resolve their real teamwork challenges.
-All exercises and discussions result in practical A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior..
+All exercises and discussions result in practical A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.
+More.

 These Agreements outline how teammates will collaboratively work together to achieve their team’s business goals while respecting shared psychological values.